-Thinkmarkets Bolsters MENA Presence By Acquiring DFSA Licence
+ThinkMarkets Bolsters MENA Presence by Acquiring DFSA Licence

-(MENAFN- B2Press) ThinkMarkets, the leading multi-asset trading provider, has expanded its presence in the Middle East and North Africa (MENA) region with the recent regulatory approval for a licence from the Dubai Financial Services Authority (DFSA).
-This new licence allows ThinkMarkets to onboard clients in the UAE and provide its new client base with access to the broker's innovative trading platform, ThinkTrader, featuring advanced tools including: Signal Centre, TrendRisk Scanner and Traders' Gym .
+(MENAFN- B2Press Online PR Service) ThinkMarkets, the leading multi-asset trading provider, has expanded its presence in the Middle East and North Africa (MENA) region with the recent regulatory approval for a licence from the Dubai Financial Services Authority (DFSA).
+This new licence allows ThinkMarkets to onboard clients in the UAE and provide its new client base with access to the broker's innovative trading platform, ThinkTrader, featuring advanced tools including: Signal Centre, TrendRisk Scanner and Traders’ Gym .

 The acquisition of the DFSA licence forms part of ThinkMarkets' wider global expansion strategy, with the company recently also acquiring licences in other new markets around the world, including Japan Financial Services Agency (JFSA) and New Zealand Financial Markets Authority (FMA).